andrewgreen76/flygreen/README.md

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

-- LCD and LED screen technology for gaming
-- automotive testing tools (oscilloscopes, network analyzers, CAN, CANape, etc.)
 - C programming - revisiting :
   - malloc(), free(), malloc() in getline(), malloc() vs. getline()
   - getline() instead of scanf()
   - passing by pointer instead of passing by reference
   - returning -1
   - structs and typedef
   - header-source compilation logic (in GCC)
+  - ways to aid in code readability (using bool/true/false, etc.)
+- LCD and LED screen technology for gaming
+- automotive testing tools (oscilloscopes, network analyzers, CAN, CANape, etc.)
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________